 Armenia is an excellent place for students to pursue higher education because the living expenses are quite reasonable.
-While the living expenses are affordable, it is perhaps not the best European country to choose if you are looking for a university that offers academic excellence.
-From 2016, Armenia has introduced some changes in the laws on outsiders which have benefitted students a little, however the standard of education has remained very much unchanged.
+Yet, while the living expenses are affordable, it is perhaps not the best European country to choose if you are looking for a university that offers academic excellence.
+Beginning in 2016, Armenia has introduced some changes in the laws on outsiders which have benefitted students a little, however, the standard of education has remained very much unchanged.

 Standard of Living

 Life in Armenia for students was easy in 2016 and has been made even easier in 2017.
-Household expenses for an average individual in a city amount to around $300, whereas if you decide to live in the outskirts you can lower your cost to around $50 per month!
-That depends on how you change your lifestyle; preferring home cooked food over restaurants, and cutting down on free spending.
+Household expenses for an average individual in a city amount to around $300, whereas if you decide to live on the outskirts, you can lower your cost to around $50 per month!
+That depends on how you change your lifestyle; preferring home-cooked food over restaurants, and cutting down on free spending.

 Student Activities and Jobs

 There are numerous activities and things to do in Armenia to take a break from studying.
 With prices as low as $2, you can attend most of the performances held in the cities.
 In 2017, cultural activities have been increased which has created greater appeal.

 If you wish to work during your studies in Armenia, this often doesn’t pose a problem.
 Work permits are relatively easy to obtain, particularly if you apply for a ten-year residency and you are enrolled as a student.
 Many businesses welcome students, which is great if you are looking to gain some work experience while you study.
 All things considered, Armenia is not a bad choice for university study in 2017.